XEQMLabs/xeqm-core/docs/sent-l2-confirmation/sent-confirmations.md

 ## Pulse confirmations

 While the above approach avoids the network disagreeing as to the current state, it introduces a new
-problem: pulse quorums in oxend are relatively small, and thus are vulnerable to compromise by a malicious entity who controls a significant portion of the network.
+problem: pulse quorums in equilibriad are relatively small, and thus are vulnerable to compromise by a malicious entity who controls a significant portion of the network.

 The basic structure of a pulse quorum consists of 12 service nodes: 1 "leader" which creates the